-Rolling hills, blue skies, and picturesque paths — is it any wonder that Los Angeles, CA athletes love taking their training outdoors?
+Rolling hills, blue skies, and picturesque paths — is it any wonder that Westwood, CA athletes love taking their training outdoors?

 If you’re a triathlete, you already know the importance of running, biking, and swimming to keep yourself competitive.
 Though it’s crucial to spend those sunny days outdoors training (and enjoying the view), it’s equally important to support your overall health — body and mind — with supplementary exercise.
 That’s where Pilates comes in.
 The principles of Pilates can help triathletes develop the flexibility, range of motion, circulation, and mindfulness they need to succeed.
 Let’s take a closer look.

 “By all means, never fail to get all the sunshine and fresh air you can.” — Joseph Pilates

 The Legacy Triathlon in Venice Beach, the Nautica Malibu Triathlon, the Pasadena Triathlon & Angel 5K — endurance events are popping up all over LA County.
 Westwood’ gorgeous year-round weather definitely contributes to the popularity of outdoor athletic events, but culture plays a role, too.
 After all, Westwood is regularly ranked as one of the healthiest cities in the U.S., and the city has the combination of swimming opportunities, biking trails, and running paths that every triathlete needs.